Career Advice

 What is Agile?

 Agile is a method of working which revolves around continual development and collaboration.
-The Agile Framework brings together a group of people into a project with the flexibility to choose their way of working as a team, operating within guidelines but
+The Agile environment brings flexibility, allowing teams to choose the best tools for their particular product.
+Operating within guidelines but choosing their boundaries.
+It encourages teamwork, self-organisation and accountability within a team.

 Most significantly, this method allows for the ability to be responsive to change.
 For example, the Agile way of working facilitates any changes that might occur in customer requirements in a timely manner.
 It also ensures that a company can supply an ongoing responsive product release in smaller iterations.